X

 – Vice President, Product Management, Google Search

-AI Overviews have already shown at the top of some search results for a while now.
+AI Overviews have already appeared at the top of some search results for a while.
 What’s new is the dedicated tab in the top menu, which lets users switch into a more focused, AI-led search experience.

-When a generated summary does show above the regular results, you’ll often also see the “Dive deeper” button inviting you to switch to AI Mode.
+When a generated summary shows above the regular results, you’ll often also see the “Dive deeper” button inviting you to switch to AI Mode.

 It marks a major shift in how Google presents content — putting AI-generated answers front and centre.